-Additionally, stockholders seeking to recommend a director candidate or who intend to present a stockholder proposal at the 2025 Annual Meeting of Stockholders not intended to be included in the proxy materials must provide the Secretary of the Company with written notice of the proposal no earlier than 120 days before the anniversary of the preceding year's annual meeting of stockholders and no later than 90 days before the annual meeting of stockholders (provided, however, that if the date of the annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting of Stockholders is first publicly announced by the Company).
+Additionally, stockholders seeking to recommend a director candidate or who intend to present a stockholder proposal at the 2025 Annual Meeting of Stockholders not intended to be included in the proxy materials must provide the Secretary of the Company with written notice of the proposal no earlier than 120 days before the anniversary of the preceding year's annual meeting of stockholders and no later than 90 days before the anniversary of the preceding year's annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting of stockholders, then written notice must be received by the Company not later than the 10th day following the day on which the date of the 2025 Annual Meeting of Stockholders is first publicly announced by the Company).
 A stockholder nomination or written notice of a stockholder proposal at the 2025 Annual Meeting of Stockholders not intended to be included in the proxy materials must be provided no earlier than October 25, 2024 and no later than November 24, 2024.
 Notice must be tendered in the proper form prescribed by our Bylaws.
 Proposals not meeting the requirements set forth in our Bylaws will not be entertained at the annual meeting of stockholders.

-Any stockholder seeking to recommend a director candidate or any director candidate who wishes to be considered by the nominating and governance committee, the committee that recommends nominees to the Board for election at each annual meeting of stockholders, must provide the Secretary of the Company with the information required by our Bylaws, which includes, but is not limited to: (a) all information relating to such nominee that would be required to be disclosed in a proxy statement for the election of such nominee as a director in a contested election pursuant to Section 14 of the Exchange Act and the rules and regulations promulgated thereunder and such nominee's written consent to serve as a director if elected; (b) a description of all direct and indirect compensation and other material monetary agreements, arrangements and understandings during the past three years, and any other material relationships, between or among such stockholder and such nominee, if any, and their respective affiliates and associates, or others acting in concert therewith, on the one hand, and the proposed nominee, and his respective affiliates and associates, or others acting in concert therewith, on the other hand, including, without limitation, all information that would be required to be disclosed pursuant to Rule 404 promulgated under Regulation S-K if the stockholder making the nomination and any beneficial owner on whose behalf the nomination is made, if any, or any affiliate or associate thereof or person acting in concert therewith, were the "registrant" for purposes of such rule and the nominee were a director or executive officer of such registrant; (c) a representation that such nominee intends to serve a full term, if elected as director; and (d) such other information as the Company may reasonably require to determine the eligibility of the proposed nominee to serve as a director of the Company or that the Company believes could be material to a reasonable stockholder's understanding of the independence (both from management and from the stockholders or, if the proposal is made on behalf of a beneficial owner other than the stockholder of record, from such beneficial owner) or qualifications of such nominee.
+Any stockholder seeking to recommend a director candidate or any director candidate who wishes to be considered by the nominating and governance committee, the committee that recommends nominees to the Board for election at each annual meeting of stockholders, must provide the Secretary of the Company with the information required by our Bylaws, which includes, but is not limited to: (a) all information relating to such nominee that would be required to be disclosed in a proxy statement for the election of such nominee as a director in a contested election pursuant to Section 14 of the Exchange Act and the rules and regulations promulgated thereunder and such nominee's written consent to serve as a director if elected; (b) a description of all direct and indirect compensation and other material monetary agreements, arrangements and understandings during the past three years, and any other material relationships, between or among such stockholder and such nominee, if any, and their respective affiliates and associates, or others acting in concert therewith, on the one hand, and the proposed nominee, and his respective affiliates and associates, or others acting in concert therewith, on the other hand, including, without limitation, all information that would be required to be disclosed pursuant to Rule 404 promulgated under Regulation S-K if the stockholder making the nomination and any beneficial owner on whose behalf the nomination is made, if any, or any affiliate or associate thereof or person acting in concert therewith, were the "registrant" for purposes of such rule and the nominee were a director or executive officer of such registrant; (c) a representation that such nominee intends to serve a full term, if elected as director; and (d) such other information as the Company may reasonably require to determine the eligibility of the proposed nominee to serve as a director of the Company or that the Company believes could be material to a reasonable stockholder's understanding of the independence (both from